oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

     ![Application Processes](images/save-changes.png " ")

 ## Summary
 You now know how to create an application process and have learned to develop an Invoice Tracking and Invoice Analysis page.
 This page features a Cards Region that displays extracted fields from the uploaded image or PDF in an organized manner.
-Clicking on a card opens a Pop-up Dialog page, providing a clear comparison between your uploaded PDF and the output from OCI Document Understanding.
+Clicking on a card opens a Pop-up Dialog page, clearly comparing your uploaded PDF and the output from OCI Document Understanding.

 You're now ready to move on to the next lab!